 Cakebread Cellars Cabernet Sauvignon

 Cakebread Cellars is a family winery that started in 1973 when founders Jack and Dolores Cakebread fell in love with a beautiful estate in Napa Valley.
-Similar to Caymus, the small family business grew in line with the increasing popularity of Napa Valley wines.
+Similarly to Caymus, the small family business grew in line with the increasing popularity of Napa Valley wines.
 As the winery reaches its 50th anniversary, it’s become one of the most well-known brands on the market.
 This Cab delivers deep, soulful fruit on the nose and palate with a softness and concentration similar to that of Caymus.
 The tannins are present, but are in no way overwhelming, giving it that ready-to-drink appeal.

 Clos du Val Cabernet Sauvignon